msjaiswal/book-notes/Effective Engineer.markdown

   - Build and maintain strong relationships.

 ### Prioritize Regularly
 - Opportunity cost of working on wrong ideas can set back growth by years.
 - Prioritize tasks based on ROI
 - Regular prioritization is high leverage activity.
 - On TODO Lists
   - Maintain a 'single' todo lists where all tasks are listed.
   - Don't try to remember stuff.
 Brain is bad at remembering.
 It's rather good at processing.
-- Ask yourself regularly: Is this the most important thing I wshould be working on ?
+- Ask yourself regularly: Is this the most important thing I should be working on ?
 - Focus on what directly produces value.
-- Learn to say NO.
+- Learn to say no.
 - Focus on the important and non-urgent.
 - Find ways to get into flow.
 “A state of effortless concentration so deep that they lose their sense of time, of themselves, of their problems.”
 - When possible, preserve larger blocks of focused time in your schedule.